epleterte/ssh-xdg-open/README.md

     <a href="ssh://remote.host">remote.host</a>

-I've slightly modified the [Racktables](http://racktables.org) interface for this, but it works equally well with any kind of Wiki / Puppet External Node Classifier UI ([Puppet Dashboard](https://puppetlabs.com/puppet/related-projects/dashboard/), [Foreman](http://theforeman.org/)) / Whatever.
+I've slightly modified the [Racktables](http://racktables.org) interface like this, but it works equally well with any kind of Wiki / Puppet External Node Classifier UI ([Puppet Dashboard](https://puppetlabs.com/puppet/related-projects/dashboard/), [Foreman](http://theforeman.org/)) / Whatever.

 tips are for trix
 -----------------